mitexleo/honeybee/README.md

 ## ⚠️ Disclaimer

 This software is provided for educational and research purposes only.
-Users are responsible for ensuring compliance with applicable laws and regulations.
-The authors assume no liability for misuse of this software.
+The authors are not responsible for any misuse of this software.
+Users must ensure compliance with all applicable laws and regulations in their jurisdiction.

 ---

-**Version**: 2.0 Enhanced (Go Edition)
-**Last Updated**: 2024
-**Maintained By**: Go Refactored

-**Tech Stack**: Go with Gin web framework and GORM ORM

-**Remember**: A honeypot is only as good as the analysis of the data it collects.
-Use this tool responsibly to improve cybersecurity and protect legitimate users.

-Buy me a coffee: https://bio.link/mitexleo
+**Remember**: This honeypot is a powerful tool for detecting malicious activity.
+Use it responsibly and in accordance with applicable laws and regulations.
+Always prioritize the security and privacy of legitimate users.

+For support and contributions, please see the GitHub repository issues and discussions sections.